 Few friends will ever—could ever—understand this journey fully, although a few will eventually be surprised to realise their own struggles are related.
 And that just making my peace with the price I’ve paid in every aspect of my life has been as herculean an ordeal as the illness itself.

 Despite all of this, we are the fortunate ones.
 Yes, truly.
 We found the correct diagnosis, could afford to move home and access proper treatment, and our family was not ripped apart by either ill health, financial strain, divorce, or even suicide.
 My incredible wife somehow held our family together through all of this when I was physically present but otherwise absent—lost to a traumatised and disordered mind.
 And several friends and family members were incredibly understanding, a few displaying a compassion and quiet empathy that I can only envy.
-What is more, my daughter and I responded well to the few treatments that are known for this under-recognised illness: For those diagnosed and treated early enough, a full recovery is often possible.
+What is more, my daughter and I responded well to the few treatments that are known for this under-recognised illness.

 Moreover, Australia’s National Health and Medical Research Council recently published a consultation paper on biotoxin-related illnesses and pointed out there is a “growing body of evidence in this area.”
 The past decade of studies keeps showing that we are not crazy to be talking about chronic fatigue, headaches, fibromyalgia-like pain, vision problems, gastrointestinal tract issues, along with severe cognitive symptoms, and that one in every ten Australians occupies unhealthy housing likely to adversely impact their health.
 It is a hidden epidemic and one this country cannot even uncover right now, because we lack any pathologies that can accurately test all of the necessary biomarkers.
 Perhaps most frightening of all are the preliminary studies concerning the detrimental effects on the development of children.